-Immediately following the acceptance of a challenge, the rebuttal period begins.
-Rebutting parties will be notified at the start of the rebuttal phase via email.
-In addition, ISPs will be contacted via email each time an individual challenge in their service area is rebutted.
-These challenges will be accessible in the dashboard or 'Open Rebuttals' page for review and rebuttal by challengers.
+Immediately following the acceptance of a challenge, the rebuttal phase begins.
+Rebutting parties (typically ISPs) will be notified when there are challenges available to rebut in their dashboards.
+These notifications will go out once a day.
+Rebuttable challenges will be accessible in the dashboard or 'Open Rebuttals' page for review and rebuttal by challengers.
 The directions to rebut are based on organization type:

-ISPs: Availability/ Data Cap/ Business Service Only/ Speed/ Latency/ Technology
+ISPs: Availability - Service is Available/ Availability -Service is Not Available/ Data Cap/ Business Service Only/ Speed/ Latency/ Technology

 - 1. Log into the Navigator using your registered username and password. - 2.
-Access the challenge portal by selecting your user icon in the top right of the page and selecting 'Challenge Dashboard.' - 3.
-The dashboard will be organized into three sections: - I. Created Challenges - II.
-Awaiting Rebuttal - III.
-Completed - 4.
-All Availability, Data Cap, Business Service Only, Speed, Latency, and Technology challenges will be listed under the 'Awaiting Rebuttal' tab with all necessary information on the challenge: - I. Challenger - II.
-Assignee - III.
-Bulk Challenge ID (if applicable) - IV.
-Provider - V. Challenge ID - VI.
-Challenge Type - VII.
-Submitted Date - VIII.
-Evidence - 5.
-Select the challenge from the list or use the search bar to find a specific challenge. - I. If your organization is using the assignments feature, choose 'Assigned to me' in the top right-hand corner to view challenges assigned to you. - 6.
-The selected challenge and associated evidence will appear in the pane on the right. - 7.
-If there is no evidence to support a rebuttal, the ISP may choose to sustain. - I. No further steps will need to be taken; the challenge will automatically be accepted after the 15-day rebuttal period. - 8.
-If there is evidence to rebut the challenge, the ISP can choose to submit a rebuttal.
-To submit a rebuttal, select 'Rebut this Challenge'. - 9.
-A pop up will appear with the steps to submit a rebuttal for this challenge. - 10.
-Select the 'Reason for Rebuttal' in the provided list and select 'Next.' - 11.
-Provide evidence to support your rebuttal: - I. Required evidence for your challenge type will be listed on the 'Evidence Submission' page. - II.
-Select 'Choose Files' to add the required evidence. - i.
-All evidence must be in PDF format. - ii.
-You may upload up to 5 files under 5MB each. - iii.
-If the incorrect evidence is attached by mistake, use the red 'X' to remove the attachment. - Note: Visit the Adobe PDF Converter to easily convert common file types to a - PDF format for submission. - iv.
-Select 'Next' once the evidence has been successfully attached (denoted with a green check mark).
+Access the challenge portal by selecting your user icon in the top right of the page and selecting 'Challenge Dashboard.'

+- 3. The dashboard will be organized into four sections:

+- I. Awaiting Rebuttal

+- II.
+Rebutted Challenges

+- III.
+Created Challenges

+- IV.
+Completed

+- 4. All Availability, Data Cap, Business Service Only, Speed, Latency, and Technology challenges will be listed under the 'Awaiting Rebuttal' tab with all necessary information on the challenge:

+- Challenger

+- II.
+Assignee

+- III.
+Bulk Challenge ID (if applicable)

+- IV.
+Challenge ID

+- V. Challenge Type

+- VI.
+Submitted Date

+- VII.
+Deadline to Review

+- VIII.
+Evidence

+- 5. Select the challenge from the list or use the search bar to find a specific challenge.

+- I. If your organization is using the assignments feature, choose 'Assigned to me' in the top right-hand corner to view challenges assigned to you.

+- 6. The selected challenge will appear in the pane on the right.

+- 7. If there is no evidence to support a rebuttal, the ISP may choose to sustain.

+- I. No further steps will need to be taken; the challenge will automatically be accepted after the 15-day rebuttal period.

+- 8. If there is evidence to rebut the challenge, the ISP can choose to submit a rebuttal.
+To submit a single rebuttal, select 'Rebut this Challenge'.

+- I. Challenges that have a Bulk Challenge ID may be bulk rebut/sustained.
+To bulk rebut/sustain, select one challenge with the Bulk Challenge ID and navigate to the button in the side bar.
+Select 'Bulk Rebut' or 'Bulk Sustain' to address every challenge in the Bulk Challenge.

+- i.
+If the user wishes to partially sustain or reject a bulk challenge, they may do so by addressing the partials one by one and bulk sustaining/rejecting the remainder.